-According to a recent blog post by London DE, a leading UK supplier of certified diamonds and coloured gemstones, the market for coloured gems in engagement rings is now seeing significant expansion.
+According to a recent blog post by London DE, a leading UK supplier of certified diamonds and coloured gemstones, the market for diamond alternative engagement rings is now seeing significant expansion.
 While diamonds accounted for more than 95% of the market at the end of the 20th century, it would appear that the tides are now beginning to turn!

 Sean Gilbertson, CEO of Gemfields (a world-leading supplier of responsibly sourced coloured gemstones) also highlighted this ongoing trend back in early 2019:

 “The swing toward precious coloured gemstones is overwhelming, with robust demand prompting double-digit growth in many countries.”

 Why is this?
 Well, as mentioned before, many people enjoy the personalisation aspect of a more unique ring.
-Although diamonds remain symbolic of commitment and enduring love – in part due to their unparalleled durability – other gemstones carry their own unique connotations and symbolism, making them attractive to certain couples and/or individuals.
+Although diamonds remain symbolic of commitment and enduring love – in part due to their unparalleled durability – alternative stones to diamond engagement rings carry their own unique connotations and symbolism, making them attractive to certain couples and/or individuals.
 Picking your favourite gemstone – especially when incorporated in a bespoke design – means that your ring comes with additional meaning and originality.

-Another reason is price.
-No one wants to skimp on their engagement ring, considering it’s a piece of jewellery that you’ll treasure for the rest of your life, but there are gemstones out there which will also last a lifetime (especially with the right care) while offering a more budget-friendly option.
+Another reason is the price.
+No one wants to skimp on their engagement ring, considering it’s a piece of jewellery that you’ll treasure for the rest of your life, but there are gemstones out there that will also last a lifetime (especially with the right care) while offering a more budget-friendly option.
 A 2016 study revealed that men were spending, on average, £537 on their partner’s engagement ring – while two to three months’ wages was often considered the norm in the past.

 With all this in mind, we’re keen to explore the advantages of the different diamond alternative engagement rings out there.
 For example, what are the most durable gemstones for engagement rings outside of the classic diamond?
 So if you’re on the hunt for your own engagement ring and leaning towards a more unique and colourful option that reflects your personality, style and relationship…read on!